By Nicole Dufresne

 Names: Red Cigar Flower, Firecracker Plant

 Cupha is perfect for attracting hummingbirds to your yard.
-Its non-stop tube-shaped flowers bloom from spring to fall.

 9. Lantana